slidejoe/git-about-best-practices/slides.md

 <!-- TODO: longer version should have CommonFlow too -->

 <!--
-GitHub flow, put very simply, involves creating a branch for your feature (with a short descriptive name), Adding your commits to that branch, each commit containing "an isolated, complete change" and then opening a Pull Request.
-You discuss and review your code changes with your colleagues.
-Once everyone is happy, your Pull Request is merged into the main branch.
-Main is always in a deployable state.
-The GitHub flow tutorial goes into a little more detail.
+# GitHub flow

+- create branch for feature
+  - short descriptive name
+- Add commits to that branch
+  - commit containing "an isolated, complete change"
+- Open Pull Request
+  - Discuss / review code changes with colleagues
+- Everyone is happy?
+Merge PR into `main`
+- Main always deployable
+- The GitHub flow tutorial goes into a little more detail

+- None of these git flows make sense to you?
+- take inspiration from them
-It's worth noting that if none of these git flows make sense to you, you can take inspiration from them.
-I don't know of many companies who strictly follow any one particular strategy.
-So pick one as a baseline and adapt it for your organisation.
-GitHub Flow and GitLab Flow don't have to be restricted to GitHub or GitLab - you can use any flow anywhere
+- Rare to follow one particular strategy
+- Pick one as a baseline and adapt it for your organisation

+- GitHub Flow and GitLab Flow don't have to be restricted to GitHub or GitLab - you can use any flow anywhere -->
--->

 ---